Contact

 Future and positive impacts

-The industry plans to continue and deepen the roadmap work.
-The collaborative roadmap process, which engaged numerous industry stakeholders, offers a good starting point to strengthen the cooperation in the value chain and develop solutions for more sustainable food production.
+The industry plans to continue and deepen the work for emission reductions in whole food value chain.
+The collaborative roadmap process offers a good starting point to strengthen the cooperation and develop solutions for more sustainable food production.

 Did you know that...?